mercadopago/devsite-docs/guides/integration-api/point-simulator.en.md

 | Error | $1300 |
 | Successful | Any other value different from the previous ones |

+> WARNING
+>
+> Important
+>
+> If you use the Simulator in device mode, remember to use `X-Test-Scope:sandbox` in the header to ensure that the payment attempt reaches the simulator device.

-### 3. Get the payment intent from the device
+### 4. Get the payment intent from the device

 Once the payment intent has been created, you must click on the green button of the virtual device to obtain the created payment intent.
 Once found, you can verify that the amount initially entered matches the one shown on the device screen.

-### 4. Swipe the card and process the payment
+### 5. Swipe the card and process the payment

 If the previous step was successful, you can click on the animation of the card, which represents the card swipe in the device.
-Processing will begin immediately and the device will display the corresponding result.
+Processing will begin immediately and the device will display the result.

+> WARNING
+>
+> Important
+>
+> To query a payment made by the simulator through the [Payments API](/developers/en/reference/payments/_payments_id/get), you must use the same test `access-token` that you use in the Simulator.

-### 5. Receive the notification
+### 6. Receive the notification

+> Notifications for test payments made through the Simulator will be sent through the same channel you defined as the notification method when configuring your integration.
+Refer to [Configure notifications](/developers/en/docs/mp-point/integration-configuration/integrate-with-pdv/notifications) if you have any doubts.

-If you followed the configuration steps for the [Webhooks notifications](/developers/en/docs/mp-point/integration-configuration/integrate-with-pdv/notifications), it is time for you to review your records.
-There, you will see that the notification of the transaction status was sent.
+Once the payment intent is processed, go to your notification log.
+There you will see that the transaction status notification has been sent and you can check the details.

-> The simulator will allow you to make test payments.
-You can check out all the information corresponding in the section [Payment API](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/get).